codeholicritin/GitCommands/tutorial-documention.md

 Under the _General_ tab, in _Site Identity_, you can adjust the following:

 1. **Text Logo**
-   - **Description:** Set a text logo if no default header logo is provided.
+   - **Description:** This theme option allows you to create a custom text-based logo that will be displayed in the header of your website.
+The text logo will only appear       if no default header logo is set.
    - **Screenshot (Backend Setting):**

       ![Text Logo Settings Theme Options](https://github.com/user-attachments/assets/eee3faf2-d3b8-401f-a360-1b033ba7840c)